 after being saved, who never grow, they often get confused and bewildered

-old life in the flesh in disregard of Christ or paying attention to the
+because of the inherent struggle between living in the flesh in disregard of Christ

-We should not attempt to juggle two
+another, and we should not attempt to juggle the two.
+The

-opposing lifestyles.
-The spiritual process for anyone who dies in
+hope of anyone who dies in

 of attraction and its ability to hold us in bondage.
 This is the concept of

 and once these things are out of the way, the anointing can flourish.
+See also: Die to self; Col 3,5-10;

 Col 3,1-6